JeimyGar/Bellabeat_Case_Study/README.md

 The Data analysis was done in Excel and SQL

 #### Excel
 In Excel,  I cleaned and transformed the data.
 I ensured that there were no dublicates, nulls or outliers.
 I removed data that I was not working with such as: total Distance, Trackerdistance, loggedActivity, VeryActiveDistance, LightActiveDistance, ModeratelyActiveDistance, and SedentaryActiveDistance.
-From the weightloginfo data I erased the Weight KG and the Fat as well as the LogId.
 To standardize the numbers I rounded the number in the "TotalDistance", "TrackerDistance”, “VeryAcvtiveDistance”, “ModeratelyActiveDistance”, “sedentartyActiveDistance” zero decimal points.
 I made sure that the formatting was cinsistnent and that the column header descriptions were descriptive and unique.
 I created summary statistics (mean, median, standard deviation) for numeric columns.
-I also Extracted time from Columns with datet and time using =TEXT(B2, “hh:mm:ss AM/PM”) to make time easier to work with.
+I also extracted time from columns with date and time information using =TEXT(B2, “hh:mm:ss AM/PM”) to make time easier to work with.

-###SQL In SQL u uploaded dafsdfasd to do exploratory data analysis.
+###SQL In SQL I uploaded our fitbit data to do exploratory data analysis.
+The queries are shown and explained below and the results from these queries is presented and explained in the results/findings section.

-The first query the I made was to firgure out the average step count per day of the week.
-I made a common table expression named daysofweek that calculated the average step count per day of the week.
-Then I referenced the day of the week alias in the outer query to display the day names.
+The first query the I made was to calculated the average and total number of steps per day of the week.
+Using a CTE I first grouped the data by day of the week as well as by the average and total steps.
+Then I used a case statement to convert the numeric days of the week into their corresponding weekday names.
+This is important information to see what days users are most and least active.
 ``` SQL
 WITH daysofweek AS (
   SELECT